Laureano Gómez: El Siglo

 On 1 February 1936 Gómez founded El Siglo with Jose de la Vega, an old school friend, fellow Conservative, and senator.
 El Siglo was an intensely partisan newspaper, dedicated to promoting conservatism and Catholicism.
 The editors indicated that stemming the tide of secularization in Colombia was one of their primary objectives.
 During the Liberal Republic, El Siglo became a significant platform for criticizing the Liberal Party.
 Gómez elevated any Liberal misstep to the level of national scandal.
 And he vehemently attacked Liberal policies; every new policy announcement, no matter how moderate, was met with a chorus of denunciation and declared to be the beginning of the path that would lead to Colombia's ruin.
 One political scientist described his opposition campaign as "so wildly vitriolic that at times it seemed to border on insanity."
-In response to these incessant and sometimes brutal attacks, Liberals nicknamed Gómez “El Monstruo” (“The Monster”).
+In response to these incessant and sometimes brutal attacks, Liberals nicknamed Gómez "El Monstruo" ("The Monster").
 The building housing the offices of El Siglo was destroyed during the Bogotazo in the aftermath of the assassination of Jorge Eliecer Gaitán in 1948.
-While other structures associated with Gómez, such as his house, a restaurant he built, and the Palacio de San Carlos, were burnt to the ground, El Siglo’s building was first set on fire, and then dynamited.
+While other structures associated with Gómez, such as his house, a restaurant he built, and the Palacio de San Carlos, were burnt to the ground, El Siglos building was first set on fire, and then dynamited.
 In September 1953, while in exile in Spain, Gómez published letters in El Siglo denouncing the military regime then in power in Colombia.
 As this defied censorship policies which outlawed criticism of General Gustavo Rojas Pinilla or the military government, the newspaper was closed and prohibited from publishing.